 Snowbasin Resort is one of the best family ski areas in Utah.
 While most skiers and snowboarders go to Park City and Snowbird – Snowbasin is just 10 minutes further (45 minutes total) from Salt Lake City and far less busy, with skiing that is just as big and beautiful.
-Snowbasin also happens to have the best snowmaking in Utah.
+Snowbasin receives over 300 inches of natural snow annually but in case mother nature does not cooperate they also has the most and the best snowmaking in Utah.

 Snowbasin’s gorgeous on mountain lodges have opulent gold chandeliers and massive stone fireplaces inside.
 Its elegance with excellent food at reasonable cafeteria prices.
 Earl’s, Needles and John Paul Lodges are all posh like Sun Valley Idaho by no coincidence.
-Snowbasin shares the same parent company – the Holding family of Sinclair Oil and Little America Hotels purchased Snowbasin in 1984, installed two gondolas and a tram, built lavish timber lodges and grabbed the Olympic bids to host the Downhill, Super G, and combined for the 2002 Olympics.
-More recent news: Snowbasin & Sun Valley will be part of Vail Resorts’ Epic Pass in 2019-2020!
+Snowbasin shares the same parent company – the Holding family of Sinclair Oil and Little America Hotels purchased Snowbasin in 1984, installed two gondolas and a tram, built lavish timber lodges and grabbed the Olympic bid to host the Downhill, Super G, and combined for the 2002 Olympics.

 Snowbasin’s Needles Gondola is a swift 2,300-foot vertical ride in an enclosed gondi, each one emblazoned with the name of a former Olympian, with views of craggy Mount Ogden, and the Needles, and great blue groomed runs.
 Strawberry Gondola is another eight passenger 2,400’ vert ride emblazoned with Winter Game countries in fun alphabetical order.
 Strawberry Bowl’s perfect intermediate pitch offer corduroy cruisers and fabulous open low angle glades ideal for family skiing.